 Her articles on taxation and social welfare policy have been published in the Harvard Law Review, the Yale Law Journal, the Columbia Law Review and other journals.
 She has written or co-written pieces for The New York Times, the L.A.
 Times, the Huffington Post and Slate and has appeared on NPR’s “Marketplace” and “On Point.”

 Professor Alstott received a J.D. from the Yale Law School in 1987 and an A.B. in Economics, summa cum laude, Phi Beta Kappa (junior year), and with Departmental Honors, from Georgetown University in 1984 at age 20.
 She worked as an associate at Sullivan & Cromwell from 1987 to 1990 and as an Attorney-Advisor in the U.S. Treasury Department’s Office of Tax Policy, Office of Tax Legislative Counsel, from 1990 to 1992.

 She began her teaching career at Columbia University School of Law, where she taught from 1992 to 1996.
 She joined the Yale Law School faculty with tenure in 1997 and remained there until 2008, when she left to join the Harvard Law School faculty, again with tenure.
 In 2011, she returned to Yale.

-Professor Alstott has won four teaching awards.
+Professor Alstott has won five teaching awards.
 In 1995, she won the Willis Reese Award for Excellence in Teaching at Columbia.
-In 1998, 2004, and 2012, she won the Yale Law Women’s Faculty Excellence Award.
+In 1998, 2004, 2012, and 2017, she won the Yale Law Women’s Faculty Excellence Award.